False Gospels Can Sharpen Our Discernment Skills

 A constant emphasis on behaviour modification can undermine the economy/dynamics of grace.
 This includes people who claim that a certain “form of baptism saves them.”
 Others might also say, “I’m a good person,” or “I go to church” and as I see it, that is sufficient for my salvation.
 It displays a tendency to turn faith into a checklist of duties rather than to trust in Christ’s finished work on the cross, and in his righteousness (Ephesians 2:8-9).
 It can be harsh and judgmental and loses out on the joy and adventure of a relationship with Jesus.

-Jesus does want us to live a higher way of life (Sermon on the Mount in Matthew 5-7), one that honours God, shows compassion for other people, cares for the marginalized and builds community–even makes enemies our friends and pushes for reconciliation.
+Jesus does want us to live a higher way of life (Sermon on the Mount in Matthew 5-7), one that honours God, shows compassion for other people, cares for the marginalized and builds community–even making enemies into our friends and pushing for reconciliation.
 But this is the gracious outflow of the work of the Spirit of Christ in and through us, not the result of rule-keeping or living within a culturally restrictive box (negative practical theology).
 This is an important nuance: Grace unleashes giftedness (Ephesians 2:10), true freedom, and Christian virtues, especially love.

 5. Permissive or Hyper-Grace Gospel

 This is the other extreme of the previous category.
 Dietrich Bonhoeffer, writing of the German Church during the rise of Nazism and the Holocaust, critiqued this phenomenon of cheap grace among German believers.
-Here’s what he wrote so profoundly in The Cost of Discipleship
+Here’s what he wrote so profoundly in The Cost of Discipleship:

 Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession, and absolution without personal confession.
 Cheap grace is grace without discipleship, without change of lifestyle, grace without the cross, grace without Jesus Christ, living and incarnate.
 (Dietrich Bonhoeffer, The Cost of Discipleship, Revised and unabridged.
 New York, NY; Collier Books, 1949, 47).